HsuChe/KPI-Analysis/README.md

 Month to month analysis is critical to making operating decisions.
 For this homework, we are going to generate commonly used business metrics based on the monthly financial information.

 Features of the dataset:
-* The dataset is divided primarily between three sheets for each of the years that are being analyzed, starting with 2014 and ending on 2016.
+* The dataset is divided primarily between three sheets for each of the years that are being analyzed, starting with 2014 and ending in 2016.
 * The following are columns provided by the dataset:
     * Date: **The date that the information was generated**
     * Profit/Loss: **The profit and loss from a month before**
-* The dataset is in the csv file format with delimiter of comma
+* The dataset is in the csv file format with delimiter of comma.

 * Download Dataset click [HERE](https://github.com/HsuChe/python-challenge/blob/f3e0d54ab0d2365f8a35dd1a83ef981b05c49644/PyBank/Resources/budget_data.csv)